-The Board, upon the proposal of the Director responsible for Control and Risks and, with the approval of the Control and Risks Committee and having heard the Board of Statutory Auditors, defined the compensation for the Internal Audit Manager, in line with the Company's policies, as most recently updated at the meeting held on 9 November 2017.
+The Board, upon the proposal of the Director responsible for Internal Control and Risks and, with the approval of the Control and Risks Committee and having heard the Board of Statutory Auditors, defined the compensation for the Internal Audit Manager, in line with the Company's policies, as most recently updated at the meeting held on 9 November 2017.

-During the Financial Year, the Internal Audit Manager has had access to all the information relevant for performing his duties and has sent reports on his audit activities to the Chairman of the Control and Risks Committee and to the Chairman of the Board of Statutory Auditors, and to the Director responsible for Control and Risks and the Supervisory Body.
+During the Financial Year, the Internal Audit Manager has had access to all the information relevant for performing his duties and has sent reports on his audit activities to the Chairman of the Control and Risks Committee and to the Chairman of the Board of Statutory Auditors, and to the Director responsible for Internal Control and Risks and the Supervisory Board.

-During the Financial Year, the Company made the sum of € 126,000.00 available to the Internal Audit Manager to enable him to carry out the duties and functions assigned to him.
+During the Financial Year, the Company made the sum of € 130,000.00 available to the Internal Audit Manager to enable him to carry out the duties and functions assigned to him.

-In 2017, the Internal Audit department was composed of 6 people.
+In 2018, the Internal Audit department was composed of 7 people including the Manager.